-As a result of this mindset, participation in physical education has declined across U.S. schools, due to the belief that if students are in class for more hours, teacher competencies are measured competitively, and teachers teach to a test, students will ultimately become better learners/scholars.
-There is strong research that shows that children who engage in more physical activity and play and less academic content daily will do better academically than children who are sedentary, less creative and active, and pressured with more academic content daily.
+Interestingly though, as a result of the traditional school mindset, participation in physical education has declined across U.S. schools, due to the belief that if students are in class for more hours, teacher competencies are measured competitively, and teachers teach to a test, students will ultimately become better learners/scholars.
+LiiNK and other researchers have shown that children who engage in more physical activity and play and more quality academic content daily will do better academically than children who are sedentary, less creative and active, and pressured with more quantity academic content daily.

 The power of LiiNK is much bigger than just the unstructured, outdoor play piece daily that most people think LiiNK is about.
 LiiNK alters the policies, procedures, and practices of a school/district to meet whole child/whole school needs through the following aspects.

 - Teacher/Administrator/Leader Training to shift procedures to include the whole child

 - Implementation of four 15-minute unstructured, outdoor play breaks daily

 - Implementation of daily 15-minute Positive Action character curriculum lessons

 - District leadership discussions throughout each year to create a sustainable whole child change

 This program requires three years to roll out Grades K-3 or if pre-K is in the school, it would be included also.
 The rollout is grades pre-K-1 in the first year; grade 2 in the second year, and grade 3 in the third year.

 Going into this Fall 2018, the project will be in 24 public schools and two private schools (see list of districts and private schools on front page).
 The LiiNK Project, over the past four years of implementation, has continued to grow in how it is delivered, what it truly impacts, and how it transforms the lives of children and teachers in a school environment.